Macy’s X OceanCycle

-Even more sustainable was the idea of replacing the paper with reusable bags.
-In collaboration with OceanCycle and our manufacturer, we developed a bag made of ocean-bound plastics which means they’re collected seaside before salt water diminishes their suitability for recycling.
+We replaced part of the paper inventory with reusable bags.
+In collaboration with OceanCycle and our manufacturer, we developed a bag made of “ocean-bound” plastics, a term for those collected seaside before salt water has a chance to diminish their suitability for recycling.

 The impact